Live Repertoire

 New Year’s Eve

-- 12/31/08 – Notable for the premiere of Russian Dance, and a guest spot by the long gone Gabby.
+· 12/31/08 – The transitional lineup with Bass and MIRV, this set is notable for the premiere of Russian Dance, and a guest spot by the long gone Gabby.

 Radio/TV Appearances